 The donor can stipulate whether the bequest must remain anonymous or can be recognized by the SAG-AFTRA Foundation.

-There are three types of bequests.
 In a specific bequest, the donor directs a predetermined sum of money; a percentage of the donor’s estate; or a particular asset (which may include stocks, bonds, real estate or tangible personal property such as jewelry or artwork) be transferred to the SAG-AFTRA Foundation.
 Funds from retirement plans or life insurance policies can also be used in specific bequests.

 In a residual bequest, the remaining assets in the estate, or a predetermined percentage thereof, are transferred to the SAG-AFTRA Foundation after beneficiaries have received their distributions; all estate debts are satisfied; and taxes and expenses are paid.